TomK32/Rogue-Beach-CA/README.md

 will only turn her a little and she will still go UP for a few turns, dozens of grid blocks.

+    _I'm not sure you understand how roguelikes work..._ -- pekuja

 ## Gameplay

 The player start swith herr board on the beach, grab it, run for the water and